-The mode of transport and its use by visitors depend on a variety of factors, such as history, government involvement, financing, topography, and geography of the destination.
-The transportation network offers specific services to visitors as well as commuters.
-For example, in Europe, inter-rail/car transportation and special tariffs for holiday packages are examples of transportation networks.
-Railways provide examples of the specific development of business visitor products, such as the TGV (Train de Grande Vitesse) in France.
-For rail, the main competition between modes is often based on time and distance, as well as city centre accessibility, etc. Beyond a certain distance, some visitors find rail travel too cumbersome and tiring, and it is then that notions of adventurism and sightseeing take over, making the rail mode more appealing as an attraction.
+The mode of transport and its use by visitors depend on a variety of factors, such as history, government involvement, financing, topography and geography of destination, etc. Transportation network/ offers specific services to visitors as well as commuters.
+For example in Europe inter- rail/ car transportation and special tariffs for holiday runabouts are examples of transportation networks.

+Railways provide examples of the specific development of business visitor products such as the TGV (Train de Grande Vitesse) in France.
+For rail, the main competition between modes is often based upon the time and distances, city centre, etc. Beyond a certain distance, some visitors see rail as being too cumbersome and tiring and it is then that notions of adventurism and sightseeing take over as the attractions of the rail mode.

-As far as the historical development of railways is concerned, it dates back to the 19th century, when the railway travel system was a major factor in stimulating holiday travel.
-In the later phase of development, the railways began to expand the scope of their operations by running hotels and providing other travel-related services.
+As far as historical development in railway is concerned, it dates back to the 19th century, when railway travel system was the major factor in stimulating holiday travel.
+In the later phase of development, the railways began to expand the scope of their operations by running hotels and also provided other travel- related services.
 The first conducted tour on the train was organized by Thomas Cook in England in 1841, when he arranged and excursion train for 510 people between Leicester and Loughborough.
 Ten years later about 3 million Englishmen took the train to the Great Exhibition in London.

 The railways also opened up the North American continent from its Atlantic to Pacific coast for vacationing in the last quarter of the 19th century.
-First class rail travel was introduced by an American, G.M.
-Pullman, who developed the Pullman Coach with luxury furnishings and dining facilities.
+First class rail travel was introduced by an American, G.M.Pullman, who developed the Pullman Coach with luxury furnishings and dining facilities.
 It made long distance travel easier and comfortable.
 Similar developments also took place in Europe and Canada.
 The railways thus started playing an important role in the 19th century towards development of holiday making and had a considerable impact on the growth of travel.